Restoring the glory of Wazir Khan Mosque

 An appropriate and effective system of display will be designed and implemented in its historic context.
 The urban design and rehabilitation of Chowk Wazir Khan will be integrated with the conservation design of the mosque.
 The authority of Walled City aims to preserve the rich ornamentation of tile mosaic, Fresco painting and brick imitation work which is going to attract local and foreign tourists.

-Walled City Lahore Authority Deputy Director Tania Qureshi said that so far the restoration process of Royal Trail from Chowk Kotwali to Masti Gate is in process.
+Tania Qureshi, Deputy Director of Walled City Lahore Authority (WCLA), said that so far the restoration process of Royal Trail from Chowk Kotwali to Masti Gate is in process.
 This is the second phase of the Royal Trail and 1st phase i.e. Delhi Gate to Chowk Kotwali was completed in 2015.
 In this restoration process we are improving the facade of all the buildings on the route.

-Recently Chowk Wazir Khan has been conserved and is now open for public gatherings and events.
-This year the Independence Day festival was organized at Chowk Wazir Khan for the residents of the walled city."